Sustainable tuberculosis diagnostics to reach our targets

 Mycobacterium tuberculosis (MTB, TB) remains a global challenge.
-In 2017, 10.0 million people fell ill and 1.6 million died.
-Despite these numbers, tuberculosis is curable yet required progress has been elusive.
-Greater than 1/3 of new people affected by TB are undiagnosed or detected but not reported and drug resistance is on the rise.
-Co-infection with HIV and other pathogens further complicate the patients diagnostic and care cascade.
+In 2019, 10.0 million people fell ill and greater than 1.4 million died.1 Despite these numbers, tuberculosis is curable yet required progress has been elusive.
+Approximately 1/3 of new people affected by TB are undiagnosed or detected but not reported and drug resistance is on the rise.1 Co-infection with HIV and other pathogens further complicate the patients diagnostic and care cascade.
 And while tuberculosis infects humans globally, the burden of disease has geographic patterns.
 The challenge is multifaceted.

 Roche is committed to eradicate tuberculosis globally as

 part of a comprehensive diagnostic access program.